taroji/LSM-American-Put-Pricer/README.md

 The calculated option price and computation time will be printed to the console.

 ## How it Works
 The program simulates multiple stock price paths and uses a backward induction algorithm.
-At each time step, it decides whether to exercise the option or continue holding it based on a polynomial regression of the discounted future cash flows on the current stock price for in-the-money paths.
+At each time step, it decides whether to exercise the option or continue holding it based on a polynomial regression of the discounted future cash flows on the current stock price for in-the-money paths."# LSM-American-Put-Pricer"